 IMPACT TRACK RECORD EXAMPLES

-USD 897 million in taxes paid by portfolio companies
+USD 2,370 million in corporate and other taxes paid by portfolio companies in 2019